Skip to main content

 Summary

-Whether driven by business disruptions, global political unrest, or changing monetary policy, managing volatility is a way of life for today’s treasurer.
+Whether driven by global political unrest, changing monetary policy, or a shifting business landscape, managing volatility is a way of life for today’s treasurer.
 Treasury teams face pressure to perform despite market conditions, with challenging questions from CFOs and boards becoming a regular part of a treasurer’s day.
 Focusing on key processes and questions can help drive an efficient hedging program able to smooth the market’s volatility.

 Process review